 Career Development Award research may be conducted at foreign and domestic, for-profit and nonprofit, and public and private organizations – such as universities, colleges, hospitals, laboratories, units of state and local governments, and eligible agencies of the federal government.

 Access and submit full applications (including research plans) via RMS360.

 The Career Development Award research plan should describe a five-year project.
 The project should address a specific and substantive question that is relevant to the JDRF mission.
 The research plan may not exceed 12 pages, including figures and tables, and should include narrative items a through d as described below Proposals with research plans exceeding the page limit will not be considered.

 The research plan must be organized as follows: a) Specific Aims; b) Background and Significance of this work to Type 1 Diabetes; c) Preliminary Studies (if applicable); d) Research Design and Methods; e) Literature Cited (no page limit).

 Note: For a project proposing Human Subject Research, please review the Human Subject Research Guidelines.

 At the end of the Research Plan section, the applicant must include a Future Career Plans statement, which is limited to 2 pages.
 The applicant must include a statement of career goals and indicate the relevance of these goals to type 1 diabetes-related research.

 Three (3) recommendation references assessing the scientific abilities and potential of the applicant must be submitted.
 Please note that the recommendation references are confidential and will not be released to the applicant.
-The recommendation references must be submitted directly to RMS360 by the referee beginning July 1, 2013.
+The recommendation references must be submitted directly through RMS360 by the referee.
 Please note proposals cannot be successfully validated until all references are submitted.

 The applicant’s institution must, through the departmental supervisor, provide assurance of an academic commitment to the applicant and to the research project.
 This Department Head Statement must be included as a Supporting Document and uploaded as a proposal attachment.